 Key Constituency Strategic Objective Associated Metrics Detailed Actions Plan (measurable, specific) Group/person accountable Staff Recruit more diverse staff Increased staff diversity Further standardization of the recruitment policy.
-Upon the completion of any search, assess composition of applicant pools and interview pools with regard to race/ethnicity, sex, veteran status and disability status (as applicable and to the extent possible) All hiring supervisors Student Employees Recruit more diverse group of student employees Increased student employee diversity Continue to build out inclusive hiring practices and post student positions more broadly All hiring supervisors Staff Improving career advanceme nt for staff Number of launch committees for new staff, and number of staff promoted or advanced For new staff, establish launch committees to provide guidance and support during their first year in a confidential and supportive atmosphere.
+Upon the completion of any search, assess composition of applicant pools and interview pools with regard to race/ethnicity, sex, veteran status and disability status (as applicable and to the extent possible) All hiring supervisors Student Employees Recruit more Increased student Continue to build out inclusive hiring practices and post student All hiring supervisors diverse group of student employees employee diversity positions more broadly Staff Improving career advanceme nt for staff Number of launch committees for new staff, and number of staff promoted or advanced For new staff, establish launch committees to provide guidance and support during their first year in a confidential and supportive atmosphere.
 Explore more formal mentoring for all staff.
 Initiate exploration into career advancement opportunities and criteria for non-archivist staff members.
 Director, Assistant Director, Team Leads Financial and collections donors and prospects Engage a more diverse donor pool Increase underreprese nted populations in our donor bases.
 Development to work with OUD prospect management group and outside organizations to obtain prospects.
 Refer to the AASP database to look for donors and prospects.
-Director, Observatory Director, field archivists, and Director of Development

-Bentley Library and Detroit Observatory Users Increase diversity in our user groups Annual review of Aeon reports and event registrations Development director will review for new prospects, and DEI co- leads will review to help ensure broad diversity across these groups whenever possible.
-Director, Development Director, DEI Co- leads Staff Enhance DEI skills and knowledge through U- M Organizati onal Learning courses and workshops Number of DEI workshops/tr ainings offered by U-M Organization al Learning, Number of staff that participated in workshops/D EI learning courses (percentage of staff), percent of staff that report increased understandin g of DEI skills.
-Provide DEI trainings/workshops through U-M organization learning culture change classes.
+Director, Observatory Director, field archivists, and Director of Development Bentley Library and Detroit Observatory Users Increase diversity in our user groups Annual review of Aeon reports and event registrations Development director will review for new prospects, and DEI co- leads will review to help ensure broad diversity across these groups whenever possible.
+Director, Development Director, DEI Co- leads Staff Enhance DEI skills and knowledge through U- M Organizati onal Learning courses and workshops Number of DEI workshops/tr ainings offered by U-M Organization al Learning, Number of staff that participated in workshops/D Provide DEI trainings/workshops through U-M organization learning culture change classes.
 Record participation in DEI workshops/trainings annually on performance evaluations.
-Director and Associate Director, DEI Co-leads language and content aids described respectfully and according to anti-racist principles.
-Monitor and track feedback on harmful language and content statement and respond to items flagged by patrons/students/staff.
-Language and Content Committee Staff Establish DEI meetings with similar smaller units Meetings with other units Discussion of DEI best practices in Cultural Collections units at the University.
-DEI co-leads Students Inclusive teaching and research which emphasize s the agency of students in the formation and developme nt of the University; continue to surface stories of struggle and progress in the Bentley's collections via instruction.
-Academic Programs assessments Explore additional collections that highlight different student voices engaged in advocacy and begin developing learning activities that center diverse student perspectives expressing their agency at the University.
-Academic Programs team
+Director and Associate Director, DEI Co-leads